susMdT/secondsite.github.io/aboutme.md

   </style>
 </head>

   My name is Dylan Tran.
 I'm attending Cal Poly Pomona and am interested in Offensive Security.
-I am currently doing some Red Team R/D + Operations at White Knight Labs and I was formerly a Pentest Intern at IBM X-Force Red.
+I was previously doing some contract Red Team R/D + Operations at White Knight Labs and a Pentest Intern at IBM X-Force Red.
+This blog is a dedicated archive of my learning path of cybersecurity from the moment I started until present.
+It contains some personal blog posts, writeups, and technical posts on whatever is of my interest at the time.

   - Active Directory is pretty cool
   - Linux is pain